Gabe Vincent NBA Playoffs Player Props: Heat vs. Knicks

 - Vincent has taken 8.3 shots per game this season and made 3.4 per game, which account for 8.1% and 7.1%, respectively, of his team's total.

-- Vincent is averaging 5.1 three-point field goal attempts per game this season, which is 12.3% of his team's shots from beyond the arc.
+- He's attempted 5.1 threes per game, or 12.3% of his team's shots from beyond the arc this season.

 - Vincent's opponents, the Knicks, have one of the NBA's slowest tempos with 101 possessions per game, while his Heat rank 29th in possessions per game with 99.2.

-- Defensively, the Knicks are ranked 12th in the NBA, giving up 113.1 points per game.
+- Defensively, the Knicks are ranked 12th in the league, giving up 113.1 points per game.

-- In terms of assists, the Knicks are 13th in the league, allowing 25.1 per game.
+- The Knicks concede 25.1 assists per contest, 13th-ranked in the NBA.

-- Giving up 13 made 3-pointers per contest, the Knicks are the 25th-ranked team in the league.
+- The Knicks are the 25th-ranked squad in the league at allowing threes, conceding 13 made 3-pointers per contest.

 Gabe Vincent vs. the Knicks